corefan/xenko-docs/manual/input/gamepads.md

 **Gamepads**, such as the Xbox Elite Wireless Controller and the PS4 DualShock, are popular input devices for consoles and desktop.

 > [!Note]
 > Xenko is currently optimized for the Xbox Elite gamepad.
 Other controllers work, but might have unexpected button mappings.
-Gamepad-specific features like the PS4 DualShock touchpad aren't supported yet.
+Gamepad-specific features like the PS4 DualShock touchpad aren't supported.

 ## Digital and analog buttons

 * **Digital** buttons have two states: **up** and **down**.
 The D-pad, Start, Back, Thumbstick (press), A, B, X and Y buttons are digital buttons.

 * **Analog** buttons return a value depending on how hard the user presses.
 The triggers are analog buttons, and return a value between 0 and 1.
 The thumbsticks are also analog, and return values between -1 and 1 on the X and Y axes.

 The Xbox Elite controller buttons have the following names in Xenko: